Analysis | The debate isn’t only over vaccination. It’s also over what it means to be American.

-And we know what happens next when someone plants such a flag on social media: his opponents rush to it in order to make their own showy demonstrations of their worldviews.
+And we know what happens next when someone plants such a flag on social media: His opponents rush to it to make their own showy demonstrations of their worldviews.
 We know, too, that this attention is one reason for Jordan to plant that flag in that place.

 As you are likely aware, Jordan is broadly espousing the idea that mandated vaccinations are incompatible with the idea that America is predicated on individual freedom.
 If we get into the specifics to any degree, though, this chest-thumping assertion gets a little gauzy.

 Like: What sort of “mandate” are we talking about?
 Many mandates for vaccination at this point are coming from private companies.
-Employers can certainly mandate things from their employees; does Jordan see any such mandate — like using a particular computer or working certain hours — as un-American?
+Employers can certainly mandate things from their employees; does Jordan see any such mandate — such as using a particular computer or working certain hours — as un-American?
 Or does he mean mandates at universities like his former employer (and my alma mater) Ohio State?
 Is the school allowed to refuse enrollment based on grades but not vaccination status?
-Or does he mean mandates like the one in New York City, necessitating that those participating in certain indoor activities be vaccinated?
+Or does he mean mandates such as the one in New York City, necessitating that those participating in certain indoor activities be vaccinated?
 Is he claiming that being able to sit at a table in Katz’s Delicatessen is central to American identity?

-In response to Jordan’s tweet, Twitter users were quick to point to examples of past mandated vaccinations, like George Washington’s 1777 insistence that Continental Army soldiers be protected against smallpox.
+In response to Jordan’s tweet, Twitter users were quick to point to examples of past mandated vaccinations, such as George Washington’s 1777 insistence that Continental Army soldiers be protected against smallpox.
 This was un-American in the sense that America didn’t really exist yet, but one would be forgiven for granting Washington the benefit of the doubt on what the Founding Fathers believed was fundamental to the country.

-This is the other vagueness to Jordan’s tweet: how is he defining “American”?
-Mandated vaccinations have long been an essential part of the fabric of society, with, for example, public schools established for the free education of American children generally requiring that those kids be inoculated against transmissible diseases.
+This is the other vagueness to Jordan’s tweet: How is he defining “American”?
+Mandated vaccinations have long been an essential part of the fabric of society, with, for example, public schools established for the free education of American children generally requiring that those kids be immunized against transmissible diseases.
 There have certainly been complaints about the imposition of those rules, particularly in the post-Internet, post-anti-vax world, but it is not generally considered un-American to require that schools not become control groups for the spread of disease.

 But we know what Jordan means.
 He means that telling someone they need to do something is in conflict with that person’s God-given right to not do that thing, just about the slipperiest imaginable slope in any society.
 Why have any constraints on activity?
 Why have speed limits or make drivers prove that they know how to drive?
 Why arrest people for theft?